aupiff/brivv/README.md

 What profit hath a man for all his email wherein he emaileth under the sun?
 We've lost the beauty of a handwritten letter in exchange for speed -- emails are written not to endure but to be sent and sent quickly.
-But there is profit to be extracted, besides speed, from the cold medium of today (NB: please stop using emojis to make the modern, cold media of today lukewarm.).
+But there is profit to be extracted, besides speed, from the cold medium of today.

 brivv is a transhuminist project that aims to transform modern languages into lambda calculus-influenced argot that will make language precise where